ZetCode

 client = HttpClient.newBuilder().build();

-There are two ways to create an HttpClient.
-The code creates new client with default settings.
+There are two methods to create an HttpClient.
+This code generates a new client with default settings.

-In the first example, we determine the status of a web page.
+In the first example, we check the status of a web page.

 Main.java